mrandrewmills/FWTF_typescript/README.md

-# FWTF_typescript
+# FWTF_typescript (Fixed Width Text File / Typescript)
 A bare bones implementation of the Fixed Width Text File Toolkit, in TypeScript.

-Because the best way to learn a new programming language . . . is to destroy any joy you once felt for a passion project. 🙄

 I'm not going to rehash the "Why" behind the Fixed Width Text File Toolkit.
-If you don't need it or like it, *then don't use it & move on*.
+If you don't need and/or like it, *then don't use it & move along*.

-Let's say you've got a chunk of fixed width text, like this one below:
+Suppose you've got a chunk of fixed width text, like this:

 ```
 let testing =